 How much do the funds disburse annually to the community?

 Annually, funds disburse on average 3.5% of their market value (depending on interest earned).
 The remainder is added to the fund for growth.

-Annually, the foundation charges between 2% and 5% to administer the fund.
-Donors are given annual statement.
+Annually, the Foundation charges between 2% and 5% to administer the fund.
+Donors are given an annual statement.

 Where are the administration funds spent annually?

 Administration funds are used for marketing, office expenses and human resources.
 Please see our Financial Statements.

 How much will my fund grow every year?